olekuz/tyk-docs/tyk-docs/content/tyk-multi-data-centre/tyk-multi-data-centre.md

 Because the Gateways cache keys and all operations locally, all operations can be geographically localised.
 This means that traffic to and from one location will all have rate limiting and checks applied within the same DC and round trip time is massively reduced.
 Also, the lookup to MDCB is via a resilient compressed RPC channel that is designed to handle ongoing and unreliable connectivity, it is also encrypted, and so safer to use over the open internet or inter-DC links.

-### Organisational Benefits
+### Multi Environmet Benefits

+With MDCB you can easily have many environmet that are logically as well as physically separated.
+Your control plane (master data centre) will be the management layer for creating all the configurations for all the environments and you can create many logical worker data centres per team and environmet (logical separation, so in one physical data centre you can have many).
+Every workder data centre will have redis and a cluster of gateways.
+For example you Mc can run a DC with redis and one gateway, your Dev1 environment (for team1) might have only 2, same for Dev2 (for team2) and your production will have it set on auto-scale in all the regions in the world from which you want to serve your users.
-MDCB-slaved gateways are tied to a single organisation in the Dashboard.
-This means that you can set up different teams as organisations in the Dashboard, and each team can run it's own set of Gateways that are physically isolated.
+This is possible since MDCB-worker gateways are tied to a single organisation in the Dashboard.
+This means that you can set up different teams as organisations in the Dashboard, and each team can run its own set of Gateways that are physically isolated in their private infrastructure.
 Similar segregation but logically only can be achieved with a [on-premises](https://tyk.io/docs/getting-started/installation/with-tyk-on-premises/#what-is-tyk-on-premises) setup, but requires Gateway sharding (tagging) and behavioural policy on the user's side to ensure that all APIs are tagged correctly, otherwise they do not load.
 With an MDCB setup you get the ability to do both - segment out teams with their own Gateway clusters, and also sub-segment those Gateways with tagging.